bcbrian/code-quests-100/content/posts/2018-10-17/index.md

 ```

 The first line `div {` contains the selectors, `div` it's the thing we want to apply the style to.
 The opening curly brace, `{` is the start of the styles that will be applied to the selector.
 The last line, the closing curly brace `}` is just saying this definition is done.

+If you look at the stuff between the curly braces you will see a pattern, `background: aqua;` these parts how we want to change the selected elements.
+These are called declarations and have two parts the property, `background`, and the value, `aqua`.

+## Check it out

+in the code below you will see a new button it's where the css is. we write out css and html in seperate places, usually files. this editor is using tabs